ObservedObserver/convertfast-ui/README.md

 Bootstrap a customizale beautiful landing page.
 Inspired by shadcn-ui, convertfast-ui provides a CLI tool that helps you create a landing page with customizable sections and components.
 All code can be used directly with copy-paste.

+Details of the components and sections can be found in the [documentation](https://ui.convertfa.st).

 ## Usage

 ### Install CLI